seanpmaxwell/Typescript-Best-Practices/README.md

 - We should generally (but not always) use object-literals over classes for organizing code for the reasons mentioned in the next section.

 #### Classes <a name="classes"></a>
 - Try to follow the <b>"M.I.N.T."</b> principle (<i>Multiple Instances, Not-Serialized, and Tightly-Coupled</i>) when deciding whether or not to use classes.
-This Medium article here explains the MINT principle in more detail.
+This Medium article here explains the MINT principle in more detail:
 <a target="_blank" href="https://github-readme-medium-recent-article.vercel.app/medium/@seanpmaxwell1/0">
   <img src="https://github-readme-medium-recent-article.vercel.app/medium/@seanpmaxwell1/0" alt="Recent Article 0"/>
 </a>